Syllabus for MKR-700

 Specific requirements and directions for each written assignment are found within the appropriate module.
 Students are encouraged to perform a cursory review of all modules at the start of the term.

-Students are to submit their written assignments by the due date specified in the directions.
-Assignments should never be emailed to the mentor; they should be submitted only through the course site.
+Students are to submit their written assignments by the due date specified in the Course Calendar.
+Assignments should never be e-mailed to the mentor; they should be submitted only through the course site.

-See the Module 2 and Module 7 areas of the course Web site for further details.
+See the Module 2 and Module 4 areas of the course website for further details.

 See the Final Project area of the course site for complete details regarding this assignment.
-The PowerPoint Presentation and the final project will be graded based on rubrics, found in the Evaluation Rubrics section of the course site.
+The presentation and the final project will both be graded based on rubrics.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

 To receive credit for the course, you must earn a letter grade of C or higher on the weighted average of all assigned course work (e.g., assignments, discussion postings, projects).
 Graduate students must maintain a B average overall to remain in good academic standing.

 To succeed in this course, take the following first steps: